What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: How do LLM+Prompts Behave when Underspecified?

 \subsection{LLMs are often able to guess unspecified requirements but lack stability}

-\textbf{Setups.} We study three models, one smaller open-sourced model \texttt{Llama-3.3-70B-Instruct}, one more powerful closed-sourced model \texttt{gpt-4o-2024-08-06}, and one reasoning model \texttt{o3-mini}.
+\textbf{Setups.} We study three models, one smaller open-sourced model \texttt{Llama-3.3-70B-Instruct}, one big closed-sourced model \texttt{gpt-4o-2024-08-06}, and one reasoning model \texttt{o3-mini}.
 We calculate the average accuracy and standard deviation for each requirement when specified or unspecified, and compare their distribution.

-\textbf{Results.} Unsurprisingly, we generally observe that LLM+Prompts are less likely to implement a requirement when unspecified (-22.6\% on average, up to -93.1\%, Figure~\ref{fig:diffs}).
-However, we also found that \textbf{LLMs are often able to guess unspecified requirements} -- in 41.1\% of cases, they are able to achieve more than 98\% accuracy on unspecified requirements.
+\textbf{Results.} Unsurprisingly, we generally observe that LLM+Prompts are less likely to implement a requirement when unspecified -- accuracy drops by an average of 22.6\% (and up to 93.1\%) compared to when the requirement is explicitly stated (Figure \ref{fig:diffs}).
+Yet, not all requirements are equally affected.
+We found that \emph{LLMs are often able to guess unspecified requirements} -- in 41.1\% of cases, they are able to achieve more than 98\% accuracy on unspecified requirements.
 Indeed, for 65\% of all requirements, we found at least one LLM+prompt combination that is able to guess it without explicit specification.

-Comparing across models, we found that stronger LLMs are more likely to guess requirements: \texttt{o3-mini} can guess 44.7\% of unspecified requirements, a 20.2\% increase compared to \texttt{Llama3.3-70b-instruct}, possibly benefiting from its capabilities to ``infer'' requirements in reasoning.
+Comparing across models, stronger LLMs are more likely to guess requirements: \texttt{o3-mini} can guess 44.7\% of unspecified requirements, a 20.2\% increase compared to \texttt{Llama3.3-70b-instruct}, possibly due to extra test-time compute to ``infer'' requirements in reasoning.

-\looseness=-1 Breaking down the results, we found \textbf{LLMs are especially good at guessing {format}-related requirements} (70.7\% vs. 41.1\% on average).
+\looseness=-1 Breaking down the results, we found \emph{LLMs are especially good at guessing {format}-related requirements} (70.7\% vs. 41.1\% on average).
 For example, models are often able to \textit{``provide a high-level summary at the beginning''} or \textit{``avoid special characters''} by default.
 This is likely because these requirements are more universal and therefore have been built into LLMs natively in post-training.
 Meanwhile, LLMs struggle much more with \textit{conditional} requirements (22.9\% vs. 41.1\% ), as these requirements often specify corner cases that are hard to predict (e.g., \textit{``provide warnings about weather conditions''}).
 Somewhat surprisingly, 65.2\% requirements found from existing developer prompts are guessed by LLMs when unspecified.
 This indicates that the prompts resulting from existing practices often contain information that might be redundant to LLMs' default behaviors.